mbarzegary/mbarzegary.github.io/projects.md

 title: Projects
 ---

-Here is the list of projects I have in my GitHub account:
+Here, you can find the list of most relevant projects I have in my GitHub account.
+For more details of the research projects I have contributed to, please take a look at [Research Portfolio](/research).

 ## Scientific Computing